donal/odnd-junior-3lbb/README.md

 Each character can speak their "common" language.

-For each point of Intelligence above 10, a character can speak an additional language.
+For each two points of Intelligence above 10, a character can speak an additional language.

 ## Wisdom